 Thousands of animals are lost in the aftermath of hurricanes each year, and as owners are forced to evacuate their homes, they are often not permitted to bring their beloved pets along to shelters.
-As we approach another active storm seasons in South Florida, Peggy Adams Animal Rescue League encourages pet owners to avoid potential tragedies by taking the following steps to prepare for a hurricane:
+As we approach another active storm season in South Florida, Peggy Adams Animal Rescue League encourages pet owners to avoid potential tragedies by taking the following steps to prepare for a hurricane:

 - Never leave your pet home alone or outside.
 The safest place for your pet is with you!
-Left alone, your pet may be subject to injuries from structural damage, flooding and excessive heat after a storm.
+Left alone, your pet may be subject to injuries from structural damage, flooding, and excessive heat after a storm.

 - Equip pets with a collar and identification tag containing visible and accurate information in case the owner is separated from his or her pet.
 Micro-chipped pets have a much better chance of being reunited with their owners!

-- Practice a run through, including introducing your pet to the “safe room” you’ll take shelter in during the storm.
+- Practice a run-through, including introducing your pet to the “safe room” you’ll take shelter in during the storm.
 Don’t let the actual hurricane be the first time your dog or cat spends time in the walk-in closet or downstairs bathroom, for example.